dakountche/awesome-dataspaces/README.md

 ## Middlewares

 - [SIMPL](https://code.europa.eu/simpl/simpl-open/documentation/user-manual): SIMPL is an open source, smart and secure middleware platform that supports data access and interoperability among European data spaces.
+SIMPL uses the Eclipse Connector in the agents of the Data Spaces participants.